Katherine DeMille: Personal life

 DeMille married actor Anthony Quinn on October 2, 1937 at All Saints' Episcopal Church in Beverly Hills.
 They had five children: Christopher (1939-1941), Christina (born December 1, 1941), Catalina (born November 21, 1942), Duncan (born August 4, 1945), and Valentina (born December 26, 1952).
 Their first child, Christopher, was found drowned in the lily pond of W.C.
 Fields' property at age two.

 DeMille became a naturalized citizen of the United States in 1938.

 DeMille accepted the 1953 Academy Award for Best Supporting Actor on behalf of her husband, who was not present at the ceremony.
 At the same ceremony, her father received the Academy Award for Best Picture for his film The Greatest Show on Earth.

+In October 1957, DeMille accompanied her father in his trip to Italy, where both were received by Italian president Giovanni Gronchi.

 Quinn was not a faithful husband.
 He wanted a divorce so that he could be free to raise his illegitimate children by an Italian woman.
 In December 1964, Quinn sued DeMille for divorce in Ciudad Juárez, Mexico, and "listed incompatibility in the suit as grounds for divorce."
 They were divorced on January 21, 1965.
 DeMille retained her married name.

 Her brother, Richard de Mille, later remembered: "I was wild about Katherine.
 She was extremely lovable and beautiful, a terrific combination.
 Was she ill-used by Quinn?
 Absolutely, but not in a way that she resented.
 She was always in love with him.
 Cecil had respected Constance and always treated her fairly; I don't think Quinn treated Katherine fairly."